mateoclarke/odd/index.md

 people_button_text: Meet the team
 people_button_path: /about/

-medium_headline: Follow us on Medium
+medium_headline: Follow Us on Medium
 medium_lede_markdown: 'Civiqueso is our Medium publication—stories of design, technology, and innovation in the civic melting pot of Austin, Texas.'
 medium_button_text: See recent posts
 medium_button_path: /posts/